AlleninTaipei/Artificial-Intelligence-Introduction-for-Beginners/LLM Parameters and Memory Estimation.md

 * Additional computation time is around 20%, allowing models more than 10x larger to fit onto a GPU.

+* Gradient-checkpointing is a technique used in training deep neural networks to save memory.
+It works by trading off computation for memory usage.
+Instead of storing the activations of all layers during the forward pass, it only stores the activations at certain "checkpoint" layers.
+During the backward pass, the intermediate activations that were not stored are recomputed as needed.
+This reduces the memory needed to store activations, allowing the training of larger models or using larger batch sizes without running out of memory.

 ### [LoRA: Low-Rank Adaptation of Large Language Models](https://arxiv.org/abs/2106.09685)

 * An important paradigm of natural language processing consists of large-scale pre-training on general domain data and adaptation to particular tasks or domains.
 As we pre-train larger models, full fine-tuning, which retrains all model parameters, becomes less feasible.
 Using GPT-3 175B as an example -- deploying independent instances of fine-tuned models, each with 175B parameters, is prohibitively expensive.
 We propose Low-Rank Adaptation, or LoRA, which freezes the pre-trained model weights and injects trainable rank decomposition matrices into each layer of the Transformer architecture, greatly reducing the number of trainable parameters for downstream tasks.
 Compared to GPT-3 175B fine-tuned with Adam, LoRA can reduce the number of trainable parameters by 10,000 times and the GPU memory requirement by 3 times.